minku-singh/cpp-anti-trash/README.md

 # cpp-anti-trash
 I have assembled all the helpful articles which are helping me understand concepts in deep

-## Stanndard library and header confusion
+## Standard library and header confusion
 [👀 Header and STD namespace connection](https://www.learncpp.com/cpp-tutorial/header-files/)

 [👀 Declaration and Definition of Namespaces in different files](https://www.learncpp.com/cpp-tutorial/user-defined-namespaces/)